Ethan Wiley

 Ethan Wiley is an American screenwriter, film producer, director and musician.

 Wiley wrote the screenplay for the 1985 film House and has written and directed several other horror films, including, House II: The Second Story, Children of the Corn V: Fields of Terror, starring David Carradine and Eva Mendes, Blackwater Valley Exorcism and Brutal, starring Jeffrey Combs, Michael Berryman and Sarah Thompson.

 In 2006, Wiley formed Wiseacre Films, an independent production company.
-Producing credits include Blackwater Valley Exorcism, A Dead Calling, Drifter, Brutal, Deadwater (a.k.a.
+Producing credits include Blackwater Valley Exorcism,A Dead Calling, "Drifter", Brutal, Deadwater (a.k.a.
 Black Ops), Bear and The Butterfly Room.
-Ethan was the co-writer, director and producer of the family comedy movie Elf-Man and the Chinese action-adventure feature Journey to the Forbidden Valley.
-Ethan was a Production Consultant for the Universal Pictures action film The Man with the Iron Fists 2, and teleplay writer for Universal's Dead Again in Tombstone.
+Wiley was the co-writer, director and producer of the family comedy movie Elf-Man and the Chinese action-adventure feature Journey to the Forbidden Valley Ethan was a Production Consultant for the Universal Pictures action film The Man with the Iron Fists 2, and teleplay writer for Universal's Dead Again in Tombstone.